CompileNix/docker-nginx/Readme.md

 - upstream_status
 - uri

-`binary_remote_addr` is intentionally not incuded beause the nginx built-in json escape system does weired stuff.
+`binary_remote_addr` is intentionally not included because the nginx built-in json escape system does weird stuff.

 There are a couple more values you could add, see here [./src/etc/nginx/nginx.conf#L23](./src/etc/nginx/nginx.conf).